millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

 ![](./images/300/Picture300-24.png)

--   You are now ready to move to the next lab.
+-   Keep the your SQL Deveoper openned and move to the next lab.